A Cinderella Story: Plot

 The next day, Austin covers the school in flyers, hoping to identify the mysterious Cinderella, and Carter is cruelly rejected by Shelby.
-Austin’s friends present him with a crowd of girls claiming to be Cinderella, without success.
-He is accepted to Princeton but unable to tell his father, and visits the diner, where Sam tries to tell him the truth.
-Brianna and Gabriella discover Sam’s emails with Austin, realizing she is the mystery homecoming princess.
-After failing to convince Austin that they are each Cinderella, the twins present the emails to Shelby, convincing her that Sam schemed to steal Austin away from her.
-At the school pep rally, Shelby and the twins perform a humiliating skit exposing Sam as Cinderella, and she goes home in tears.
+Austin's friends line up a crowd of girls claiming to be Cinderella, without success.
+He is accepted to Princeton but unable to tell his father and visits the diner, where Sam tries to reveal herself.

+Brianna and Gabriella discover Sam's emails with Austin, realizing she is 'Cinderella'.
+Once each fails to convince Austin that they are Cinderella, they present the emails to Shelby, claiming Sam schemed to steal Austin away from her.
+At the school pep rally, Shelby and the twins perform a humiliating skit exposing Sam as Cinderella, so she leaves upset.

-Having intercepted Sam’s acceptance letter from Princeton, Fiona forges a rejection letter and feigns sympathy, telling Sam she has a job at the diner for life.
-Rhonda encourages Sam not to lose hope, and her stepsisters inadvertently uncover a wallpapered-over mural of Hal’s motto.
-Inspired, Sam finally stands up to Fiona and quits the diner, leading Rhonda, the rest of the staff, and even the customers to leave as well.
-Moving in with Rhonda, Sam confronts Austin for being afraid to show who he really is, just before the homecoming game.
-Seeing her leaving before the final play of the game, Austin stands up to his father and runs after Sam.
-He apologizes, and they share their first kiss in the rain as the drought suddenly ends.
+Having intercepted Sam's Princeton acceptance letter, Fiona forges a rejection letter, further disheartening Sam.
+Rhonda encourages her not to lose hope, then the diner clock falls off the wall exposing a wallpapered-over mural of Hal's motto.
+Inspired, Sam stands up to Fiona and quits the diner, leading Rhonda, the other employees and even some customers to leave as well.

+Sam moves in with Rhonda and, just before the homecoming game, confronts Austin for his cowardice and lies.
+Seeing her leaving before the last play of the game, Austin stands up to his father and runs after Sam.
+He apologizes and they share their first kiss in the rain as the drought finally ends, much to the twins' and Shelby's dismay.

-Sam finds her father’s will hidden in her childhood book of fairy tales, revealing that everything was left to her, including the diner.
-As the rightful owner, Sam is able to sell her stepfamily’s belongings to pay for college, while Fiona claims to have never seen the will before, despite having signed it as a witness.
-Arrested for fraud and violating California child labor laws by the LAPD and D.A., she is forced to work off her debt at the diner, now co-owned by Rhonda, and is joined by her daughters, who retrieve Sam's acceptance letter from the trash.
-Carter lands a commercial, and rejects Shelby for Astrid, the school’s goth DJ and announcer.
-Austin returns Sam’s cell phone, and they begin a relationship, driving off to Princeton together.
+Sam finds her father's will hidden in her childhood fairytale book, revealing that she inherited everything, including the house and diner.
+As the rightful owner, Sam sells her stepfamily's cars to pay for college.
+Fiona claims to have never seen the will before, despite having signed it as a witness, so she is arrested for inheritance fraud.

+To avoid prison, Fiona makes a deal with the D.A. to work off the debt she owes Sam for the diner and treatment as a cleaning lady.
+Sam now co-owns the diner with Rhonda, who looks out for her.
+Fiona's daughters, after retrieving Sam's acceptance letter from the trash, are also forced to work with her busing tables.

+Andy accepts Austin's decision to attend Princeton.
+Carter lands a commercial and rejects Shelby's advances so he can be with Astrid, the school's goth DJ and announcer.
+Austin returns Sam's cell phone and they begin a relationship, driving off to Princeton together.